Getting Started

 The main advantage of using the OPALS command line executables is that they are fully self contained i.e. no other software needs to be installed in order to run the OPALS command line executables.
 However, there are also a series of disadvantages like limited error handling and scripting possibilities.

 Python, instead, is a scripting as well as a full featured object-oriented programming language.
 Since every OPALS module is available as a python module, OPALS functionality can easily be integrated in the Python environment.
 OPALS modules can be invoked interactively within the Python shell or even embedded in Python scripts or programs.
 The following subsection describes how to load and execute OPALS modules within the Python shell.
-The details about embedding OPALS modules in Python scripts or programs are explained in Sections Using OPALS in a Scripting Environment and Using Python Bindings.
+The details about embedding OPALS modules in Python scripts or programs are explained in Sections Workflow Management with OPALS and Using Python Bindings.

 Assuming that you have not configured your OPALS installation to use an external Python interpreter (see Installation Guide), you can start an interactive Python shell e.g. in the following ways: